-In Russia the geothermal resources are used predominantly for heat supply both heating of several cities and settlements on Northern Caucasus and Kamchatka with a total number of the population 500000.
-Besides in some regions of country the deep heat is used for greenhouses of common area 465000 m2.
-Most active the hydrothermal resources are used in Krasnodar territory, Dagestan and on Kamchatka.
-(Gadzhiev et al. (1980), Kononov et al.

-(2000), Svalova (1998-2008)).
-The approximately half of extracted resources is applied for heat supply of habitation and industrial puttings, third - to a heating of greenhouses, and about 13 % - for industrial processes.
-Besides the thermal waters are used approximately on 150 health resorts and 40 factories on bottling mineral water.
-Quantity of electrical energy developed by geothermal stations of Russia, per 1999 almost twice has increased as contrasted to by former level.
-Nevertheless, it remains extremely minor, making some 0,01 of percent from common development of the electric power in the country.
+In Russia, the geothermal resources are used predominantly for heat supply of several cities and settlements on Northern Caucasus and Kamchatka with a total population of 500,000.
+In some regions of the country the deep heat is used for greenhouses of common area 465,000 m2.
+Most of the hydrothermal resources are used in the Krasnodar territory, Dagestan and on Kamchatka.
+(Gadzhiev et al., 1980, Kononov et al., 2000, Svalova, 1998-2008).
+Approximately half of the extracted resources is applied for heat supply of habitation and industrial puttings, a third to heating of greenhouses, and about 13 percent for industrial processes.
+The thermal waters are also used at approximately 150 health resorts and 40 factories on bottling mineral water.
+The quantity of electrical energy developed by geothermal stations of Russia, per 1999, almost twice has increased as contrasted to by former level.
+Nevertheless, it remains extremely minor, making some 0.01 percent of the electric power in the country.

 The Western Siberian plate is another promising region for direct use applications.
-The aquifers located down to 3 km in this region have a high hydrostatic pressure, temperatures of up to 75°C, and are capable of producing about 180 m3 /s.
+The aquifers located down to 3 km in this region have a high hydrostatic pressure, temperatures of up to 75°C, and are capable of producing about 180 m3/s.
 These waters are used to heat dwellings in some small settlements and, on a small scale, assist in the recovery of oil, the extraction of iodine and bromide, and for fish farming.
 The region is rich in natural gas, which has limited geothermal development.

 The most perspective direction of usage of low temperature geothermal resources is the use of heat pumps.
-This way is optimal for many regions of Russia - in its European part, on Ural and others.
+This way is optimal for many regions of Russia in its European part, on Ural and others.

 Heat pumps are at an early stage of development in Russia.
 An experimental facility was set up in early 1999 in the Philippovo settlement of Yaroslavl district.
 The source supplies 5-6°C to eight heat pumps that heat the water to 60°C for a 160-pupil school building.
-There are some buildings with supply of heated water, using heat pumps, in Moscow (Fig. 1,2).
+There are some buildings with supply of heated water, using heat pumps, in Moscow (Figures 1 and 2).

-Figure 1: Moscow, Anokhina Str.,50.House for pilot heat-pump installation.(Photo of Svalova V.)
+Figure 1: Moscow, Anokhina Str., 50.
+House for pilot heat-pump installation.
+(Photo of Svalova V.)

-Figure 2: Moscow, Anokhina Str., 62.
+Figure2: Moscow, Anokhina Str., 62.
 House with heat-pump supply.
 (Photo of Svalova V.)

-The electricity is generated by some geothermal power plants (GeoPP) only in the Kamchatka Peninsula and Kuril Islands.
+Electricity is generated by some geothermal power plants (GeoPP) only in the Kamchatka Peninsula and Kuril Islands.
 At present three stations work in Kamchatka: Pauzhetka GeoPP (11MW_e installed capacity) and two Severo-Mutnovka GeoPP (12 and 50 MW_e).
 Moreover, another GeoPP of 100 MW_e is now under preparation in the same place.
-Two small GeoPP are in operation in Kuril's Kunashir Isl, and Iturup Isl, with installed capacity of 2,6 MW_e and 6 MW_e respectively.
+Two small GeoPP are in operation in Kuril's Kunashir Island and Iturup Island with installed capacity of 2.6 MW_e and 6 MW_e respectively.

 Russia has considerable geothermal resources and the available capacity is far larger than the current application.
 This resource is far from adequately developed in the country.
 In the former Soviet Union, geological exploration was well supported for minerals and oil and gas.
 Such expansive activities did not aim to discover geothermal reservoirs even in a corollary manner; geothermal waters were not considered among energy resources.
-Still, the results of drilling thousands of "dry wells" (in oil industry parlance), bring a secondary benefit to geothermal research.
+Still, the results of drilling thousands of "dry wells" (in oil industry parlance), brings a secondary benefit to geothermal research.
 These are the abandoned wells themselves, and the data on the subsurface geology, water-bearing horizons, temperature profiles, etc., that were collected during exploration.
 Not all currently operating companies are willing to disclose their well data, still, in face of the cost of maintaining shut-in wells, it is cheaper to turn them over to others for new purposes.